-- a three-to-five year period is a typical performance measurement period for this type of compensation element; - · we have traditionally used a three-year period; - three years is of sufficient duration so that high or low performance in one year should neither guarantee nor preclude a payout; and - three years' duration also helps assure participants that their performance will influence a payout during the measurement period.
+a three-to-five year period is a typical performance measurement period for this type of compensation element;

+- we have traditionally used a three-year period; - three years is of sufficient duration so that high or low performance in one year should neither guarantee nor preclude a payout; and - three years' duration also helps assure participants that their performance will influence a payout during the measurement period.

-As a result of the three-year performance periods, in any given year each named executive officer generally has outstanding grants covering three concurrent periods.
+As a result of the three-year performance period, in any given year each named executive officer generally has outstanding grants covering three concurrent periods.

-On February 24, 2010, the Committee authorized awards as shown in the columns captioned Estimated Future Payouts Under Equity Incentive Plan Awards in the Grants of Plan-Based Awards for Fiscal Year 2010 table on page 38.
+On February 24, 2011, the Committee authorized awards as shown in the columns captioned Estimated Future Payouts Under Equity Incentive Plan Awards in the Grants of Plan-Based Awards for Fiscal Year 2011 table on page 41.
 The Committee set a target percentage of each named executive officer's base salary that was consistent with our objective of targeting the market median compensation level as described above.
-Vesting and payout of the performance shares will be determined based on the level of achievement of each performance objective over the three-year cycle of January 2010 through December 2012.
-For additional detail regarding the grants, see the discussion following the Grants of Plan-Based Awards for Fiscal Year 2010 table under Equity Incentive Plan Awards - Long Term Incentive Plan Awards Granted in February 2010 beginning on page 45.
+Vesting and payout of the performance shares will be determined based on the level of achievement of each performance objective over the three-year cycle of January 2011 through December 2013.
+For additional detail regarding the grants, see the discussion following the Grants of Plan-Based Awards for Fiscal Year 2011 table under "Equity Incentive Plan Awards-Long Term Incentive Plan Awards Granted in February 2011" beginning on page 50.

 Long term incentive compensation is allocated between performance shares and stock awards on a 70% and 30% basis, respectively.
-This allocation provides what the Committee considers to be an appropriate blend of grants, as supported by Cook & Co.'s analysis.
-Our performance share awards were made in three separate, equal grants, with the payout opportunity for each grant based on a different performance objective.
-The first is based on total shareholder return over the three-year performance cycle as compared to that of a subset of the S&P Utility Index comprised of 17 companies (not including CenterPoint Energy) that generate at least 70% of their income from regulated operations (we refer to this group as the regulated utility subset of the S&P Utility Index), the second is based on achieving our modified cash flow goal and the third is based on achieving our core operating income goal over the three-year performance cycle.
+This allocation provides what the Committee considers to be an appropriate blend of grants.
+The Compensation Committee reviews the allocation between performance shares and stock awards annually with its compensation consultant, Cook & Co.
+In 2011, Cook & Co. confirmed that the allocation between performance shares and stock awards on a 70% and 30% basis, respectively, was market-based among both utility peers and the general industry.
+Cook & Co. also informed the Compensation Committee that it believes that the blend is sufficient to provide both an incentive and retention effect for our named executive officers.
+Our 2011 performance share awards were made in three separate, equal grants, with the payout opportunity for each grant based on a different performance objective.
+The first is based on total shareholder return over the three-year performance cycle as compared to that of a subset of the S&P Utility Index comprised of 18 companies (consisting of CenterPoint Energy and the other 17 companies listed above on page 28) that generate at least 70% of their income from regulated operations (we refer to this group as the regulated utility subset of the S&P Utility Index).
+The second is based on achieving our modified cash flow goal, and the third is based on achieving our core operating income goal over the three-year performance cycle.